 I’ve received a couple of questions about the wellington boots (wellies) I have worn in some of my YouTube video.
-I’ll be honest – I wasn’t fully onboard when my wife said she was ordering me a new pair of Hunter wellies.
+I’ll be honest – I wasn’t fully onboard when my wife said she was ordering me a new pair of gardening Hunter wellies.
 I felt that the price tag for the wellington boots was a tad high.
-Two years later, it’s one of the best purchases she’s made.
+Two years later, it’s one of the best purchases she’s made – or was it?

 There are a lot of things that I really love about them.

 For starters, they have a wide opening at the top which makes slipping them on and off extremely easy.
 I hate tight wellies that you have to fight to get on and off.
 They are equally roomy when you put on a thick sock when temperatures start to drop.